Link invariants from finite racks: Introduction

 If $T$ is a non-quandle rack, the set of colorings of arcs of a link diagram by elements of $T$ satisfying the coloring condition at every crossing is invariant only under blackboard-framed isotopy -- type I Reidemeister moves which change the framing of the knot also change the number of colorings.
 In this paper we will exploit a property of finite coloring racks to define computable invariants of ambient isotopy of knots and links incorporating these framed isotopy coloring invariants.
 The usual quandle coloring invariants then form a special case of these more general rack coloring invariants.

 The paper is organized as follows.
 In section \ref{fr} we review the basics of racks, framed links and virtual links.
 In section \ref{cinv} we define finite rack based counting invariants and give some examples.
-In particular, we show that the polynomial version of the invariant specializes to the simple version and contains more information than the simple version.
+In particular, we show that the writhe-enhanced invariant specializes to the integral invariant and contains more information.
 In section \ref{rh} we enhance the rack counting invariants with 2-cocycles in the style of \cite{CJKLS}.
-We provide an example showing that the cocycle-enhanced invariant contains more information than the polynomial rack counting invariant alone.
+We provide an example showing that the cocycle-enhanced invariant contains more information than the writhe-enhanced and integral rack counting invariants.
 In section \ref{q} we collect questions for future research.

-\section{\textbf{Basic definitions}}
+\section{Basic definitions}

 In this section we review the basic definitions we will need for the remainder of the paper.